 My Take

-I’m genuinely surprised Apple went this direction.
+I’m surprised Apple went this direction.

 Google is a direct competitor.
 They make Android.
 They make Pixel phones.
 They’ve spent years trying to eat into Apple’s market share.
 And now Apple is writing them billion-dollar checks to make Siri competitive?